Launched Analysis

 For buyers evaluating this project, the decision hinges on lifestyle priorities.
 If proximity to green space and school placement within 1km outweigh the inconvenience of a two-stage commute, Narra offers a rare combination that few new launches can replicate.
 However, buyers seeking strong rental yields or rapid capital appreciation should temper expectations, as the project’s sub-urban positioning and 99-year leasehold tenure will limit both rental demand and resale momentum relative to projects closer to direct MRT access or freehold tenure.

 Families with children targeting CHIJ Our Lady Queen of Peace or Bukit Panjang Primary School will find the dual Phase 2B eligibility genuinely useful, particularly if one parent works from home or has flexible commute arrangements.
 The nature-adjacent setting is a legitimate lifestyle benefit for buyers who cycle, hike, or prioritise outdoor recreation, provided you can accept the trade-off of limited dining and retail options within walking distance.
-Consider the 3-bedroom units (S$1.85M starting) over the 2-bedroom formats to avoid future resale competition from the project’s own oversupply of compact units.
+Consider the 3BR Flexi from about S$1.905M if budget allows; the 2BR Compact from about S$1.262M is the stronger entry hook, but the 3BR layouts give a clearer family-use and resale story.

 Rental yield will likely compress below the District 23 norm of 3.5-4.5%, landing closer to 3.1-3.5% gross due to new launch premium pricing and the project’s distance from major employment nodes.
 Tenant demand will skew toward families rather than working professionals, narrowing your renter pool and increasing vacancy risk between tenancies.
-If you proceed, target 3-bedroom units with practical layouts (900-1,000 sqft range) that appeal to HDB upgraders and avoid the larger 4-bedroom and 5-bedroom formats, which have shown zero sales momentum and will face even weaker rental demand.
+If you proceed, target practical 2BR Compact or 3BR layouts with clearer resale depth; be careful with larger 4BR and 5BR formats, where the updated balance still shows heavy remaining supply and a narrower rental pool.

 Who Is This For